 - Provide now for a future gift by naming TNC as beneficiary of a policy insuring your life.

 - At death the benefits pass to TNC free of federal estate tax and are applied to the program designated by the donor.

 - Execute this estate planning strategy with little paperwork.
 Change your mind and beneficiaries at any time.

 - Remove an asset from your potential gross taxable estate, saving on taxes in the future.

 - Make a significant gift from income instead of capital.

 - Build your future conservation goals.

-- Gain personal satisfaction in providing for the people and causes that matter to you most.
+- Gain personal satisfaction in providing for the causes that matter to you most.

 - You are a younger donor who wants to make a significant gift.